bjnord/coding_practice/advent-2018/day-09/README.md

 So the algorithm for inserting a non-23 marble becomes:

 1. (Special case:) If the circle contains only the initial marble 0, insert marble 1 into the head of the front list.
 1. If the front list only has 1 marble, we have to move all the back marbles to the front.
-(This is the expensive step, shown as `$` below, because we have to reverse the back.
+(This is an expensive step, shown as `$` below, because we have to reverse the back.
 But as time goes on it happens less and less frequently.)
 1. Now the front list will have at least 2 marbles.
     1. Remove two marbles from the head of the front list, and insert them into the head of the back list.
 (Do this one at a time; maintain the backward sorting of the back list.)
     1. Insert the new marble into the head of the front list.
 (It thus becomes the current marble.)